Yarra Me School 2019

 It’s not unusual for educators today, whether in the early childhood, primary or secondary sectors, to be confronted with severely challenging student behaviour.
 Such behaviour has considerable impact on the delivery of teaching and learning programs, the emotional wellbeing of the teachers themselves and raises safety risks for the entire school community.
 This book explains the basis for such behaviour as the neurological, physiological and behavioural outcomes of "disorganised attachment" due to prolonged exposure to a traumatic home life and provides practical advice to educators on ways that schools can effectively manage these students.

-Behaviour Management
+Behaviour Support

 Prevent –Teach- Reinforce by Glen Dunlap et al.